+41 79 446 14 86 info@immofisc.ch

 • Dividends to the main shareholder (Minimum 10% of the shares) and taxable at the rate of 60%.

-It is clear that the irregular results of the past two years with the repercussions and consequences of the pandemic do not help to maintain reasonably smooth taxation over time and the decisions taken have significant financial repercussions, whether at tax or social charges.
+It is clear that the uneven results of the last two years, with the repercussions and consequences of the pandemic, do not help to maintain a reasonably smoothed tax system over time, and the decisions taken have significant financial repercussions, whether at the tax level or at the level of social charges.

 There are specific rules to be observed before making decisions and special attention must also be paid to the rates to be applied for loans and advances which are set for each fiscal year by the AFC.